marcel9804/data-analysis-dashboard-marcelsparks/docs/weekly-exercises/week1-exercises.md

 ## 📝 Reflection Questions
 1. What was the most challenging part of today's exercises?
+   - The footer was definitely the most challenging part of all the exercises.
 2. Which concept (JSX, props, state) do you want to explore more?
+   - I'd like to explore more into JSX.
 3. How comfortable do you feel reading existing React code?
+   - Comfortable enough, I'd say.
 4. What questions do you have about the project structure?
+   - No, no questions.

 ---